neurall/terravoxel/README.md

 I plan to collect further benchmarks on a lot of interesting mobile gpu.
 I will be able to do this all for free on many expensive devices.
 How?

-All thx to fantastic support of Open Source projects form wonderfull people at http://www.BrowserStack.com.
+All thx to fantastic support of Open Source projects from wonderfull people at http://www.BrowserStack.com.